-The Group recognises the impacts of its daily operations on the environment and is committed to conducting its activities in an environmentally responsible manner.
+Although the activities of the Group have no significant impacts on the environment and natural resources, it recognises the impacts of its daily operations on the environment and is committed to conducting its activities in an environmentally responsible manner.
 To minimise such impacts, the Group has taken necessary measures to promote energy conservation, emission reduction and environmental protection.
 The Group will continue to promote environmental awareness amongst customers, employees, contractors, suppliers, business partners and other stakeholders as part of its waste reduction initiatives.